Choosing a New Primary Care Doctor? Ask These 7 Questions First

 According to a 2025 report from AMN Healthcare, the average wait time to see a physician now exceeds 30 days in many areas, depending on location and specialty.

-This often comes down to volume.
-Many doctors care for more than 2,000 patients and see over 20 patients each day.
-That makes timely access difficult.
+Often, the issue comes down to patient volume.
+Many primary care physicians manage panels of more than 2,000 patients while seeing dozens of patients each day.
+As demand increases, timely access becomes more difficult.

 2. How much time do you typically spend with patients during appointments?